turanct/bogl-me/README.md

 The `home` value defines what your homepage should look like.
 Possible values:

 * `static` This will take the 'index.html' template from the theme directory and render it.
-* `page` This will use the 'index.md' page file, and render it using the 'page.html' template.
+* `page` This will render a specific page using the page.html template.
+If you don't specify which page should be displayed like this `"page": "name-of-the-page"`, bogl will show the 'index.md' page file by default.
-* `post` This will render the last post using the post.html template.
+* `post` This will render a specific post using the post.html template.
+You must specify which post should be displayed like this `"post": "name-of-the-post"`.
+The name that you specify equals to the name of the post in your `content` directory without the `.md` extension.
-* `posts` This will render all posts using the posts.html template file. **To be implemented**
+* `latest` This will render a number of latest posts using the latest.html template file.
+You can specify the number of posts that will be displayed like this `"latest": 5`.

 Make sure that if you provide a value, you also make sure the necessary files are present.
 If not, we'll show the static front-page.